sprchr/CoverFusion/tool.md

 - **Nodemon:** Automatically restarts the server during backend development.

 #### **Deployment Tools**
-- **Docker:** Containerizes the application to ensure consistent deployment across environments.
+- **Vercel:** Frontend and Backend Cloud provides the developer experience and infrastructure to build, scale, and secure a faster, more personalized web.
 - **Chromium (Sparticuz):** A lightweight version of Chromium, optimized for serverless environments.

 These tools collectively enhance **Cover Fusion**'s performance, reliability, and user experience, making it a standout platform for professionals seeking career opportunities.